viant/dm/README.md

 // handle error
 ```

-Then you need to create the `Session`:
+Then you need to create a `Session`:
 ```go
 newSession := dom.Session()
 sessionWithBuffer := dom.Session(dm.NewBuffer(1024))